-You can sue after slipping and falling on ice if the property owner fails to address hazardous conditions on their property.
-In New York, property owners and managers are legally responsible for maintaining safe walkways and promptly removing snow or ice that could pose a risk.
+You can sue if you slipped and fell on ice because the property owner failed to address the hazardous conditions on their property.
+In New York, property owners and managers must maintain safe walkways and promptly remove snow or ice that creates a slipping hazard.

-A property owner may be liable for a fall on icy surfaces if they fail to take reasonable steps to clear or treat the area.
+If you slipped and fell on ice, you can sue if the property owner failed to take reasonable steps to clear or treat the area.
 In New York, owners are expected to make walkways and entrances safe by addressing winter hazards.
 Liability may arise if the following conditions are met:

-- Failure to remove ice or snow in a timely manner: From 7 a.m. to 5 p.m., property owners must clear walkways within four hours after a storm ends.
+- Failure to remove ice or snow in a timely manner: In New York City, from 7 a.m. to 5 p.m., property owners must clear walkways within four hours after a storm ends.
 Delays in clearing ice or snow may contribute to liability.

 - Improper salting or sanding: Inadequate salting or sanding can leave surfaces slippery and unsafe.
 Property owners who fail to take these precautions could be responsible if someone is injured.